konstantin-lukas/anzol/README.md

 - <b>useIntersectionObserverArray:</b> Like useIntersectionObserver but for multiple elements.
 - <b>useEvent:</b> Provides a wrapper around the EventListener API.
 Use the return value to define the event target.
 - <b>useLazyLoad:</b> Provides a simple API for fetching data from a resource in batches.
+- <b>useLocalStorage:</b> Provides access to local storage, with the additional option to update all usages of this hook when local storage changes.

 ## Installation
 Anzol is available on the NPM registry.
 To install it, just run: